Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Our ears produce more wax when we are scared.

-Humans are the only representatives of the animal kingdom capable of crying because of emotions.
+Humans are the only representatives of the animal kingdom capable of crying due to emotions.

 According to statistics, right-handers live 9 years longer than left-handers.